Evolving toward website and content planning for agencies and clients.

-For the past two years I've evolved Platonik to focus on my core marketing skills.
+For the past 3 years I’ve evolved Platonik to focus on my core online marketing skills.

 Let’s rewind back 25 years.